passbolt/passbolt_help/_includes/hosting/v2-requirements.md

 - Any Unix-like major distribution (Debian, Centos, Ubuntu, *BSD)
 - A webserver (Apache or Nginx)
+- The webserver needs an active mod_rewrite module
 - A TLS server certificate for HTTPS
 - PHP >= 7.0.0
 - MariaDB/Mysql >= 5.5.59